 Renters love to know the exact size and shape of their new rental.
 It gives them a definite idea of what they’ll be working with, as far as interior design goes.

 If your rental property includes a gym, a tennis court, or a dog park, make sure to add a full description and photos.
 Doing so could be a determining factor on whether your future renter leases your property or not.

-Speaking of dog park, do you allow pets?
-If you do, make sure to emphasize on this.
+Speaking of dog parks, do you allow pets?
+If you do, make sure to emphasize this.
 Pet parents will do anything for their four-legged friends.
 Including whether or not they’re allowed on your property.

 Parking is also a determining factor for a lot of renters, especially families.
 If you have parking, make sure to include mention it.
 If you charge for parking, make sure it’s known to the renter before signing.
 A surprise bill could result in a complaint soon.

 Having a map for your future renters to see online with specific landmarks, shops, and grocery stores will get them excited about their new home.
 Pinpoint anything that will make your renters’ stay more convenient, such as post offices, schools, and parks.

 Feeling protected is a standard human need.
 Make sure you emphasize on your listing whether your property is in a gated community, or if there are security checkpoints before entering.
 Renters value security and will choose your property over others because of this added feature.